-Every member of the board has a responsibility for corporate leadership succession, but the onus of initiation rests especially with the non-executives, whose primary role is to assure the quality of corporate leadership including the ultimate responsibility of appointing or dismissing the chairman or chief executive.
+Every member of the board has a responsibility for corporate leadership succession, but the onus of initiation rests especially with the non-executives, whose primary role is to assure the quality of corporate leadership, including the ultimate responsibility of appointing or dismissing the chairman or chief executive.

 Together with issues of role – and chairman and chief executive roles rarely afford simple or unchanging definitions – there are profound issues of vision strategy and style which must be addressed.

 Ward Howell is able to assist in leadership succession and in the choice of the next chairman or chief executive, combining high level consultancy and executive search skills.
 Our distinctive approach and expertise focuses on the requirements in terms of role, style, personality and relationship behaviour.
-We profile candidates against these requirements and try to get judgemental issues out of the way.
+We profile candidates against these requirements and try to get judgmental issues out of the way.